apache/camel-website/content/blog/2024/08/camel-quarkus-release-3.14.0/index.md

 Please refer to the [Camel 4.7.0 release announcement](/blog/2024/07/camel47-whatsnew/) for more details.

-## Quarkus 3.14.0
+## Quarkus Platform 3.14.1

-Please refer to the [Quarkus 3.14.0 release announcement](https://quarkus.io/blog/quarkus-3-14-0-released/) for more details.
+Please refer to the [Quarkus 3.14.1 release announcement](https://quarkus.io/blog/quarkus-3-14-1-released/) for more details.